nerdschoolbergen/react/exercise-2/README.md

 }
 ```

 We do prefer the first version though, as it's less ceremony to write, and `const` promotes immutability which makes our code easier to reason about and trust.
-A good tip is to use `const` wherever you used to use `var` in JavaScript - for all assignments.
+A good tip is to use `const` wherever you used to use `var` in JavaScript - for all assignments (functions and variables).

 The same component written as a _class component_: